Wai Hon's Blog

 • Can handle all keybindings.

-• Can interact with clipboard natively.
+• Can interact with the clipboard natively.